seasonedchaos/seasonedchaos.github.io/_posts/2024-08-05-Opening-Your-Toolbox-for-Subseasonal-Hurricane-Forecasting.md

 How do we track the MJO and Kelvin waves, when weather is happening at all scales, all the time?
 In other (Seasoned Chaos-approved) words, how can we separate out one slice of the weather pattern pie?
 By filtering our data in time!
 Which brings us to this (courtesy of [Dr. Mike Ventrice](https://mikeventrice.weebly.com)):
 <br><br>
 <img src="/assets/img/VP_July2021.png" width="95%">
-<br><sub><i>Analyzed velocity potential at the 200 hPa pressure level on July 31, 2021, courtesy of [https://mikeventrice.weebly.com](https://mikeventrice.weebly.com).
+<br><sub><i>Analyzed velocity potential at the 200 hPa pressure level on July 31, 2021, courtesy of [Mike Ventrice](https://mikeventrice.weebly.com).
 Arrows show the “irrotational” (diverging or converging) wind, while cool shading represents upper-level divergence and vice versa.
 Data were filtered in time to show the eastward progression of the MJO in this case, with a strong cell of rising air (upper-level divergence) over the eastern tropical Pacific.</i></sub>
 <br><br>
 I saw this plot in 2021, when forecasters were concerned that August was going to be eventful (spoiler, it was).
 The first time I came across something like this on social media… needless to say, I was confused, and my mind went here:
 <br><br>